-As the weather grows a little cooler and the days a little shorter, Easter is here and it’s time to look at what to plant in autumn in your vegetable garden.
-In this article, I will share 10 of my favourite vegetables to grow in autumn, including how and where to plant them.
+As the weather grows a little cooler and the days a little shorter, Easter is here and it’s time to look at what to plant in fall (autumn) in your vegetable garden.
+In this article, I will share 10 of my favourite vegetables to grow in fall, including how and where to plant them.

 Autumn is by far my favourite season to get out in the garden in New Zealand; the sun’s not blazing hot and the air’s just a little crisp.
 Adding to that, the soil temperature is still lovely and warm – all optimal growing conditions for planting out new season crops!